-FinServ usability testing
+Financial services usability testing

-Financial service organizations face unique challenges when conducting user research, from strict regulations and privacy concerns to being new to usability testing.
+Financial service organizations face unique challenges when conducting usability testing, from strict regulations and privacy concerns to being new to usability testing.
 However, this shouldn’t dissuade your teams from doing frequent studies, especially when customer loyalty and growth potential are on the line, among other factors.
-In an ever-evolving field that’s experiencing increased digitalization, tighter data security, and the prioritizing of AI, teams can’t afford to not know what their customers are thinking and risk the empathy gap

-Rob Krugman, Chief Digital Officer at Broadridge tells UserTesting, “Consumers—they choose to do what they want.
+Consumers—they choose to do what they want.
 If you start with the need of the consumer and work backward, you tend to be in a much better location.
-It’s about solving the problem even though the customer may not know they have it.”
+It’s about solving the problem even though the customer may not know they have it.

 Sharon Meaney, Senior User Researcher at Wells Fargo, adds to this sentiment, “Getting the customer voice to where it needs to go is super important.
 Make sure it permeates your organization and that your business team, product owners, and design teams are all on board and setting a customer-centric KPI.
 It’s getting that voice infused throughout your organization, so you’re not operating out of a silo or vacuum.”

-1. Be patient—and think (way) ahead
+1. Be patient and think (way) ahead

 No matter how progressive a financial institution may be, all of them will have a lot of regulatory considerations.
 As a result, additional precautions and approvals must be taken, requiring projects to be planned out far in advance.
 Building a research interval after each iteration from the get-go is critical.
 The benefit of this step is that your team will know exactly what to expect and can prepare.

-Be sure your teams have thought through all the details and considerations for every test plan so that there are no surprises or delays when it’s time to start testing.
+Be sure your teams have thought through all the details and considerations for every test plan so there are no surprises or delays when it’s time to start testing.
 It can be tough to react quickly when regulation is such an important part of the business, so staying patient and thinking ahead will save you and your team a lot of frustration.
 Additionally, establishing benchmarks before and after changes will help build team alignment and focus.

-2. Ask the right questions—at the right time
+2. Ask the right questions at the right time

 Remember that asking your customers for feedback is only half of the equation.
 If you’re not asking the right questions, you won’t necessarily be nearing solutions.
-And, of course, the right questions need to be asked at the right time.
+And, of course, the right questions must be asked at the right time.
 Before fully developing your product, spend time understanding your customers’ needs and frustrations.
 If you’re in the prototyping stage, collect user feedback as soon as you have a wireframe.
 And even after a new feature, product, or campaign has launched, keep monitoring feedback to help guide decisions on functionality or features you need to add or remove.
 To get started, use the following questions, categorized by different focuses, as inspiration.

 Understanding user background: